Our Partners

 Shirt Manufacturing

-Since 2020 we work with two new partners in Portugal: Soci4 and Confeccoes TM.
+We are working with several manufacturing partners.
+Since 2020 we have been working with three new partners in Portugal: Soci4, Confeccoes TM and Brunex.
 Soci4 is a shirt manufacturer in Frazao near Porto.
 The company employs around 100 employees.
 As it is with many of our suppliers, most of these employees are women (more than 90).
 Soci4 is our partner for high-quality casual shirts such as our flanell and linen shirts or our Lynx and Rivero shirts.
 Confeccoes TM is a small manufacturer with around 40 employees based in Freamunde.
 The company is specialised in the production of high-quality dress shirts.
 Our Porto shirts are made by Confeccoes TM.
+Brunex is our partner for our heavier overshirts.
+The family-owned company is based in Roriz and employs about 40 people.

 Picture taken by René Grünenfelder at Bontex in Maglaj, Bosnia-Herzegovina.